 <p>I can get some of that activation energy for experimentation from collaboration, but I also lose control there in ways that can be undesirable.
 I rely on happy accidents too much within this frame.
 It can be a stable setup that churns out good things but it’s far from optimal given what I know my strengths to be.</p>

-<p>In other words: a pure structure-first approach does not fully harness my associative mind and it leans heavily on behaviors which I do not reliably execute.</p>
+<p>A pure structure-first approach doesn’t fully harness my associative mind, and it leans heavily on behaviors I don’t reliably execute.</p>

 <h3 id="2-motif-and-concept-first-solving-the-puzzle-backwards">2.
 Motif and concept first: solving the puzzle backwards</h3>